 A good example of how this applied to social issues is de Lubac's book, Catholicisme: Aspects sociaux du dogme (1938).
 In his Memoirs, Ratzinger recalls the impact this text had on his own thought.
 Indeed, it is directly cited in Pope Benedict's encyclical Spe Salvi.

 Catholicisme draws upon Scripture and early and medieval Church Fathers to think through what the nature of the Church itself suggests about the individual's place in society.
 The beauty of this approach is that it brings to the surface ideas that cannot be neatly categorized as "Right" or "Left."
 Rather, it produces a distinctly Christian perspective that explodes our increasingly sterile secular political categories.

 This method was on display during two recent speeches delivered by Pope Benedict.

-Subsidiarity, Benedict maintained, "liberates people from a sense of despondency and hopelessness, granting them the freedom to engage with one another in the spheres of commerce, politics and culture".
-But above all, Benedict added, subsidiarity makes "space for love ... which always remains the most excellent way."
+Subsidiarity, Pope Benedict maintained, "liberates people from a sense of despondency and hopelessness, granting them the freedom to engage with one another in the spheres of commerce, politics, and culture."
+But above all, Pope Benedict added, subsidiarity makes "space for love ... which always remains the most excellent way."

-None of this is to suggest that Benedict or de Lubac thinks that politics or public policy is unimportant.
-Their point is that if you truly believe in the truth found in the sources of orthodox Christianity, then you will think and act as if the transcendental destiny (heaven or hell) that everyone can freely choose for themselves is real, and such considerations will shape every moral decision you make, including your political choices.
+None of this is to suggest that Pope Benedict or de Lubac thinks that politics or public policy is unimportant.
+Their point is that if you truly believe in the truth found in the sources of orthodox Christianity, then you will think and act as if the transcendental destiny (Heaven or Hell) that everyone can freely choose for themselves is real, and such considerations will shape every moral decision you make, including your political choices.

-That's the core of Benedict's social message.
+That's the core of Pope Benedict's social message.
 It's hard to imagine a more radical one.